MadivB/CLMatching_AlphaRelease/README.md

-# v_alpha_test
+# Charge Light Matching Alpha Release

-The v_alpha "test" pipeline. **End-to-end NDLAr charge-light matching**: front-stage track/shower placement, Phase 2 large-cluster scan, V2 light rescue (the `phase25_trial2_v_alpha_test` module), Phase 3 small-cluster matrix association — and a per-file `.pt` output with the schema documented in [`config.yaml`](config.yaml).
+The alpha release pipeline. **End-to-end NDLAr charge-light matching**: front-stage track/shower placement, Phase 2 large-cluster scan, V2 light rescue (the `phase25_trial2_v_alpha_test` module), Phase 3 small-cluster matrix association — and a per-file `.pt` output with the schema documented in [`config.yaml`](config.yaml).

-This is intended to be the long-lived alpha entrypoint.
+This is intended to be the same version integrated into flow.
 Everything needed to reproduce a run lives in this folder **except** the perceiver charge-light-relation weights (~490 MB), which are too big to commit to git and ship instead as a GitHub Release asset.
 The variance-prediction model is optional (the pipeline runs with a constant-std fallback when absent).

 ## Quick start (any machine, any path)